APIS-Platform/APISCore/README.md

 * PC, cloud platform instance, or VPS with Ubuntu OS and Docker installed.
 * Stable network with average speed of 400kbps
 * Running Ubuntu 16.04 LTS or later
-* Processor performance equivant to 1.5 vCore(Vultur)
+* Processor performance equivant to 1 vCPU (AWS)
 * At least 2 GB of RAM
-* At least 20 GB of storage to store the block chain files
+* At least 25 GB of storage to store the block chain files

 Recommended VPS Products
 ------------